jasonliu2050/transiction_fraud/README.md

 ### ['Card1'], ['Card2'] Features

-- .There are some importance features such as ['Card1'], ['Card2'] that has huge amounts of values which is really complex and messed. we think these features need to be handled into the category type value.
+- .There are some importance features such as ['Card1'], ['Card2'] that has huge amounts of values which is really complex to use.
+We think these features need to be handled into the category type value.

-- Category values are going to relase some pressure when we are going to train our model.
-Therefore we find those features and set up some bins(threshold). in this way, the data is more clean and orangize.
+- Category type values are going to relase some pressure when we are going to train our model.
+Therefore we find those features and set up some bins(threshold).
+In this way, the data is more clean and orangized.

-- Also we think only some importance features that need it to be handle in category type since they can affect the model a lot.
+- Also, we think only some important features need to be handled in category type since they can affect the model a lot.

 - Here is the code that we use: